jalanb/pym/docs/sourcecodegen.rst

 Summary
 -------

-sourcecodegen is designed to worker with older versions of Python, specifically "2.4 and below", and is not compatible with the new `ast` module in Python 2.6.
+sourcecodegen is designed to work with older versions of Python, specifically "2.4 and below", and is not compatible with the new `ast` module in Python 2.6.

 It is released under the BSD license, so can be copied for investigation.